chocolatey/docs/input/en-us/how-tos/setup-offline-installation.md

 ### Exercise 6B: Installing Chocolatey On Clients with Infrastructure Management Tools
 This is likely to vary somewhat wildly based on what you have set up.
 We recommend choosing a tool and then looking at what is available.

-We have documentation for Puppet at https://chocolatey.org/docs/installation-licensed#set-up-licensed-edition-with-puppet, with some great examples.
+We have [documentation for Puppet](../usage/installation-licensed#set-up-licensed-edition-with-puppet), with some great examples.
 What you would do to make that work with Ansible, Chef, Salt, or PowerShell DSC would be similar.
 All of the different options are covered at [Infrastructure Management Integration](../features/free/infrastructure-automation).

 If you are using Chocolatey.Server, please login to that machine and check https://localhost for instructions specific to different infrastructure management tools in the admin section.